alanhogan/CSS-Only-Lightbox-Close-Button/Readme.markdown

 ### Known Issues

 The shadow size and offset does not vary with each button size.
-This is a [known issue][] in Less.
+This is due to a [bug in Less][known issue].
 Manually correcting this is straightforward.

 [known issue]: http://github.com/cloudhead/less/issues/issue/160/ "Variables set in dynamic mixins always use default argument value for calculations"